-Roster limit is 18 players.
+Roster limit is 15 players.
 Teams gaining entry to the state tournament through tournament qualifier play or league play must utilize the team roster, which was used at the qualifier or for league play.
+If a team's regular size roster is 11 or 12 players, and all of these players will be at the tournament, the team CANNOT add up to 1-3 more players just for pitching depth.
+Adding players is only if there is injury, illness or players missing for various reasons to the team's original rostered players.

-If qualifier rules permitted less than 18 players, players may be added provided they meet the designated eligibility requirements.
-If a team needed to add up to three players to their qualifying tournament roster (MBT Rule under "Teams" on page 2), they do not need to add these players to their state tournament roster.
+If a team needed to add up to three players to their qualifying tournament roster, they do not need to add these players to their state tournament roster.

-A properly completed MBT State Entry Form and entry fee must be turned into the MBT office by the entry deadline date of each tournament.
-Each team must have a completed roster on the MBT website by entry deadline.
-Any team with an improperly completed roster shall be withheld from competition.
-Once the roster has been submitted by the deadline it may not be amended in any way.
-MBT roster limit is 18.
+A properly completed Tournament Roster must be hand carried to the tournament site.
+Any team with an improperly completed roster shall be with held from competition.
+Once the roster has been submitted at tournament headquarters it may not be amended in any way.
+MBT roster limit is 15.

-The roster must include the residence or school address, which qualifies each team member as eligible for the MBT State Tournament.
+The roster must include the residence or school address, which qualifies each team member as eligible for the Tournament.
 Players claiming eligibility through school attendance shall provide the schools address.
 Players claiming residence through their residence shall provide their home address.

-Each player appearing on the MBT State Tournament roster must have in their possession (to be presented at team check-in) a copy of one of the following to verify their age and birth date: Birth Certificate, Computer Printout from School Showing Birth Date, Drivers License/Permit, Certificate of Age from Church on Letterhead, Valid Passport, Certification of Age on Letterhead Signed by a Superintendent/Principal/Attendance Officer, Hospital Certificate of Birth, School Issued I.D.
+Each player appearing on the Tournament roster must have in their possession (to be presented at team check-in) a copy of one of the following to verify their age and birth date: Birth Certificate, Computer Printout from School Showing Birth Date, Drivers License/Permit, Certificate of Age from Church on Letterhead, Valid Passport, Certification of Age on Letterhead Signed by a Superintendent/Principal/Attendance Officer, Hospital Certificate of Birth, School Issued I.D.
 Which Includes Birth Date, Baptismal Certificate, Wisconsin's School Sports and Activities Vital Record Form.

-Players must be prepared to prove their age upon the request of a MBT Tournament Representative.
+Players must be prepared to prove their age upon the request of a Tournament Representative.
 Any team found to have used an ineligible player will be immediately disqualified from competition.
-MBT reserves the right to investigate eligibility matters at any time, including after the event.
+The Tournament Director reserves the right to investigate eligibility matters at any time, including after the event.

-AGE DIVISIONS Players in their respective age groups must not reach the next age before May 1, 2019
+AGE DIVISIONS Players in their respective age groups must not reach the next age before May 1, 2020

-- 9-under Born on or after May 1, 2009
+- 9-under Born on or after May 1, 2010

-- 10-under Born on or after May 1, 2008
+- 10-under Born on or after May 1, 2009

-- 11-under Born on or after May 1, 2007
+- 11-under Born on or after May 1, 2008

-- 12-under Born on or after May 1, 2006
+- 12-under Born on or after May 1, 2007

-- 13-under Born on or after May 1, 2005
+- 13-under Born on or after May 1, 2006

-- 14-under Born on or after May 1, 2004
+- 14-under Born on or after May 1, 2005

-- 15-under Born on or after May 1, 2003
+- 15-under Born on or after May 1, 2004